 Also while in port, consider using the data plan on your mobile phone to connect.
 Be sure to check your phone carrier’s international roaming coverage before you embark on your cruise.
 Some carriers, such as T-mobile, provide free data and texting in over 100 countries.
 That’s exactly what we use and it has worked very well for us all over the world.

 It’s not just limited to land either.
-When we’re cruising through areas within a few miles of the coastline, we’re usually able to connect our phones.
-We often had data on our phone while cruising through the Panama Canal, in Alaska’s inside passage, along the coast of SE Asia, and even while cruising through the Suez Canal in Egypt.
+When we’re cruising through areas within a few miles of the coastline, we’re usually able to connect our phones to have mobile Internet access while on the cruise.
+We often had data on our phone while cruising through the Panama Canal, in Alaska’s inside passage, along the coastline of SE Asia, and even while cruising through the Suez Canal in Egypt.

 19) How To Connect Multiple Devices Using Only One Wifi Package

 When you purchase a wifi package on a cruise ship, you are only permitted to connect one device at a time.
 So if there are two (or more) of you in the same cabin, you cannot be logged in on multiple devices at the same time.
 Similarly, if you want to connect your mobile phone and your laptop at the same time, this cannot be done simultaneously.
-For either of these scenarios, you would need to purchase a multiple wifi packages.
+For either of these scenarios, you would need to purchase multiple wifi packages on the cruise.

 All you need to do is pack a wireless travel router, like this one.
 Once on the ship, set the device to “bridge mode.”
 Then it can be paired to the cruise wifi network to create a new mini wireless network right within your cruise cabin.
 Essentially it acts as a wifi repeater, allowing you to connect all your devices using only one wifi package.

-Doing this works particularly well if you have an unlimited wifi package during your cruise.
+Doing this wifi hack works particularly well if you have an unlimited wifi package during your cruise.
 Set up your own localized network in your cabin and just let it run during the entire length of your cruise.
-Then you can connect as many phones, tablets and laptops as you’d like.
+Then you can connect as many phones, tablets, and laptops as you’d like.
 All of those devices will remain connected whenever you’re in your stateroom.